Save the Best for Last: Music videos

-There were produced two versions of the music video to promote the single.
+There were two versions of the music video produced to promote the single.
 The original version of the music video, which primarily aired on MTV, was directed by Ralph Ziman.
 It begins with Williams walking around in a winter landscape for the first few seconds, then intercuts between black-and-white footage of Williams singing in front of a dark curtain, an orchestra playing along to the blue-tinted footage as it is being projected on a screen, and Williams singing in a living room with candles, a fireplace and a sofa.
-A "behind the scenes" cut was also later made of the video, which primarily aired on VH1, predominantly zooming on the orchestra scenes and the blue-tinted footage of Williams as well as showcasing footage from the making of the video.
+A "Behind the scenes" cut was also later made of the video, which primarily aired on VH1, predominantly zooming on the orchestra scenes and the blue-tinted footage of Williams as well as showcasing footage from the making of the video.

 Usage in media

 The song was used in the UK in a series of 1990s adverts for Bisto Best gravy granules.
 The adverts featured slow motion shots of gravy being poured over a roast dinner while the song played in the background.

 The track features in the closing credits of the 1994 film The Adventures Of Priscilla, Queen Of The Desert, showing a drag queen lip synching to the original recording.
 It is also on the film's original soundtrack album.

+The 1990s sketch comedy series In Living Color features a parody of the song called “Kiss My Ass”, in which Williams (portrayed by Kim Wayans) tells off the people who didn’t support her through the Miss America scandal.